Unconfounded Propensity Estimation for Unbiased Ranking: Causal Analysis on Propensity Overestimation

 To illustrate propensity overestimation in ULTR, we first scrutinize its causal relations and present a causal graph, as shown in Fig.~\ref{fig:upe:causal_graph}, which consists of six variables $\{X, R, \hat{R}, K, E, C \}$ as follows: \begin{itemize}[leftmargin=*] \item $R$ represents the real relevance between the query and document.
 For simplicity, we assume it is a binary variable with $r \in \{0, 1\}$.
 However, $R$ is unobservable and it is typically estimated by the ranking model in ULTR algorithms with raw click data. \item $X$ is the representation for query-document pair $(q,d)$, where a particular value $\mathbf{x} \in \mathbb{R}^n$ is the feature vector for the pair. \item $\hat{R}$ with $\hat{r} \in \mathbb{R}$ is the estimated relevance score generated by the logging policy. \item $K$ denotes $d$'s rank on the search result page, where $K \in \{1..\mathcal{K}\}$ and $\mathcal{K}$ is the maximum number of observable documents. \item $E$ is a binary variable $e \in \{0, 1 \}$ to indicate whether document $d$ is examined, which is unobservable and typically estimated by the propensity model. \item $C$ is a binary variable $c \in \{0, 1 \}$ to denote whether the user clicked document $d$. \end{itemize}

 The graph's edges describe causal relations between variables: \begin{itemize}[leftmargin=*] \item $X \rightarrow R$: this edge shows that there exists a mapping from query-document representations to their relevance , which is the goal of unbiased learning to rank. \item $X \rightarrow \hat{R}$: feature representation determines the estimated relevance score, based on the logging policy. \item $\hat{R} \rightarrow K$: the logging policy presents a list of documents in descending order by the estimated relevance scores.
-Without losing generality, we assume the estimated relevance score of the document decides its ranked position, and ignores the influence of comparing with other documents. \item $K \rightarrow E$: due to position bias, the ranked positions affect the chance that a document is examined by a user. \item $(R, E) \rightarrow C$: the edge follows the examination hypothesis~\cite{DBLP:conf/www/RichardsonDR07} that a user would only click a document when it is observed by the user and considered relevant to the user’s need. \end{itemize}
+Without losing generality, we assume the estimated relevance score of the document decides its ranked position, and ignores the influence of comparing with other documents. \item $K \rightarrow E$: Position bias is formally modeled by assuming the examination only depends on the position. \item $(R, E) \rightarrow C$: the edge follows the examination hypothesis~\cite{DBLP:conf/www/RichardsonDR07} that a user would only click a document when it is observed by the user and considered relevant to the user’s need. \end{itemize}

 According to causal theory~\cite{pearl2000models}, query-document feature representation $X$ is a \textit{confounder} as $K \leftarrow X \rightarrow C$, which leads to a spurious correlation in formulating the propensity model.